dingtianding/Underhood/README.md

   * User signup and login as well as a demo user function
   ![Login_DemoUser](https://user-images.githubusercontent.com/83096156/202593002-36fd3126-6af3-4015-90c9-e09bcb811e66.gif)
   * Portoflio page with sidebar of all owned stocks and watchlists *Note: The portfolio chart currently utilizes hardcoded sandbox datas.
-This is a design choice as the official Robinhood portfolio chart is based on the histoical market values of the owned shares.
+This is a design choice as the official Robinhood portfolio chart is based on the histoical market prices of the owned shares.
 In order to recreate a similar chart, we would have to fire API calls each time we navigate to the portfolio page to acquire those datas, and this would deplete the API call limit within a new click and return*.
   ![Portfolio](https://user-images.githubusercontent.com/83096156/202591698-ba5e4c24-6181-4f77-9f52-3e945b29403d.gif)
   * Buying power that limits user from stock purchase and the ability to add to that balance.
   ![Buying Power](https://user-images.githubusercontent.com/83096156/202591750-9240f395-1315-4b69-9982-38aa2458e30b.gif)